 Any 5000 level national, regional, or transnational cinemas or television studies course offered in FMS.

-Area II: Electives (18 hours)
+Area II: Electives (18 credits)

-In choosing electives, students may select any 5000 level FMS course not used for Area I. In addition, they can select up to six hours in FILM 5000: Independent Study that is in a study area of film and media not ordinarily covered by regular course offerings.
-Six hours of courses at the 5000 level offered through other departments or programs that are relevant to the degree’s intellectual focus may also be taken to satisfy this area with the permission of the Director of Graduate Studies.
+In choosing electives, students may select any 5000 level FMS course not used for Area I. In addition, they can select up to six credits in FILM 5000: Independent Study that is in a study area of film and media not ordinarily covered by regular course offerings.
+Six credits of courses at the 5000 level offered through other departments or programs that are relevant to the degree’s intellectual focus may also be taken to satisfy this area with the permission of the Director of Graduate Studies.
 Sample elective courses offered by FMS include:

 FILM 5432: Global Art Cinema